OttPeterR/CarAssistant/README.md

 Car monitoring and tracking tools to be run from a Raspberry Pi (or other small linux computer)

 # Planned Modules
+### Display
+  Connect a display to the Pi's HDMI and have an interractive touch screen for your car.
+Maybe Lovelace or something for this UI, currently undecided...
 ### GPS
   Track car location, handy for a handful of use cases.
 ### OBD2